daronphang/coding_resources/python/imports.md

 # need to have __init__.py in packages for absolute import, else will be read as 'module' by Python
 ```

+### Best Practices

+- Do not import a module that imports from another module as it may cause circular dependencies and lead to unexpected errors if imported module is changed i.e. module A importing module B, C, D but module C imports module B.
+- Do not cross-import from different folders.

 ### Import Errors

 - CD one directory higher than base directory and run python script.